 \section{Introduction}

 Graph neural networks (GNNs) have shown remarkable successes in wide applications with graph-structured data, such as recommendation systems~\cite{ying2018graph, fan2019graph, yang2019aligraph}, molecule property prediction~\cite{fout2017protein, wu2018moleculenet}, and various High Energy Physics (HEP) applications, such as jet tagging~\cite{moreno2020jedi}, charged particle tracking~\cite{ju2021performance,elabd2021graph}, and calorimeter energy measurements~\cite{qasim2019learning}.
 In the domain of high energy physics, particularly in large-scale experimental setups such as CERN's Large Hadron Collider (LHC), the effectiveness of GNNs has been recognized.
-GNNs can extract and process complex patterns from high-dimensional data, which aligns well with the requirements of such environments where data from particle collisions is highly interconnected.
+GNNs can extract and process complex patterns from high-dimensional data, which aligns well with the requirements of such environments where data from particle collisions are highly interconnected.
 However, incorporation of GNNs into real-time data processing in these settings presents significant challenges, primarily due to the enormous data volume and strict low latency requirements.

-Real-time data processing from high-energy proton collisions at the CERN Large Hadron Collider (LHC) is challenging because the particle detectors around the LHC ring produce hundreds of terabytes of data per second~\cite{coelho2021automatic, duarte2018fast} from collisions happening every 25 ns.
+Real-time data processing from high-energy proton collisions at the LHC is challenging because the particle detectors around the LHC ring produce hundreds of terabytes of data per second~\cite{coelho2021automatic, duarte2018fast} from collisions happening every 25 ns.
 In the next phase of the LHC, the upgraded High-Luminosity LHC (HL-LHC) experiments expect an explosion of data due to cutting edge detectors with improved resolution and increased area as well as volume.
 The large data volumes produced from the detectors are reduced by an embedded real-time processing system, known as the trigger, which keeps interesting collision events while discarding the others.
-The Level-1 Trigger~(L1T), which uses only FPGAs, requires a processing latency of applications in $\mathcal{O}(1)\mu$s in the LHC~\cite{CERN2020L1T}.
+The Level-1 Trigger~(L1T), which uses only FPGAs, requires sub-microsecond application processing latency in the LHC~\cite{CERN2020L1T}.
 If algorithm latency exceeds this strict limit, valuable data and significant events are lost.